deeptools/deeptools25/README.md

 #### scripts/

+- `bench.snk` - Snakemake workflow for running benchmarks on different datasets.
+We are using `snakemake==8.24.1`.
+Downloads data, runs rust and legacy deeptools, compares outputs, plots average memory used and time.

-`diffbed.py` - Script to parse diff between  2 bedgraph files (new vs. old algorithm), and filter out 'false positives'.
+  - `diffbed.py` - Script to parse diff between  2 bedgraph files (new vs. old algorithm), and filter out 'false positives'.
 Important, when running diff, rust bedgraph should come first, and 'legacy' deeptools is second. **USAGE:** `diff rust.bedgraph original.bedgraph | python3 scripts/diffbed.py`

+- `profile.sh` - Relies on external tool, `samply`, it will open in your web browser a flamegraph profile of the rust deeptools algorithm.
+Useful for identifying hotspots and optimizing.
+Install with `cargo install --locked samply`.